isomerpages/nlb-exhibitions/_sac-exhibitions/Sac Exhibitions/About.md

 <div class="container__description">
     <div class="row">
         <div class="col is-full padding--top--lg">
 					<p>Singapore has amazing architecture.
 The last sixty years have seen an array of buildings that reflect Singapore's development and the passion of the men and women who shaped it.</p> <p><em>Dare to Design</em> highlights iconic Singapore architecture spanning from the 1960s to the 2000s.
-Books, building plans, photographs, and more will be displayed in an exhibition at the National Library Lobby and a family-friendly roving display at selected Public Libraries.</p><p>Come discover Singapore architecture through stories of these buildings and witness a boldness and flexibility that keeps people at the heart of design!</p>
+Books, building plans, photographs, and more will be displayed in an exhibition at the National Library Building Lobby and a family-friendly roving display at selected Public Libraries.</p><p>Come discover Singapore architecture through stories of these buildings and witness a boldness and flexibility that keeps people at the heart of design!</p>
         </div></div>
 	<div class="container__card">
     <div class="row margin--bottom--xs">